 How do phones measure altitude?

+Phones are able to measure altitude, and if you know the elevation of the ground below, you can calculate your exact height above ground.
 The most important altitude measurement tool in your phone’s arsenal is the GNSS/GPS receiver.
 If your phone can find at least four satellites, with one directly overhead, you can usually get an altitude reading accurate to within 10 to 20 meters (35 to 70 feet).
 Having good satellite reception isn’t always guaranteed, though, and while GPS-based altitude works most of the time, it can still be subject to fairly large errors.

 That’s why many modern phones are also equipped with barometric pressure sensors (barometers).
-Because gravity pulls everything down towards the earth, including the atmosphere, pressure gets lower as your altitude increases.
+Because gravity pulls everything down towards the Earth, including the atmosphere, pressure gets lower as your altitude increases.
 Measuring this change helps your phone figure out how far up or down you’ve gone.

 Shifting weather can also affect atmospheric pressure, though, so most altimeter apps will try to get the most current pressure data from a nearby meteorological station.
 This gives the app something to compare the pressure changes to.
 Barometer-based altitude measurements can still work without a data connection, but you may have to calibrate it manually.

-1. Altimeter & Altitude Widget
+3. Altimeter & Altitude Widget (Android)

-This app from DS Software uses location, barometer, and geospatial survey data to help you get accurate elevation and altitude readings, plus it comes with an array of maps and a feature that allows you to record and graph your altitude trends.
-Being able to switch easily between elevation (The SRTM and USGS settings are both for elevation) and altitude (GPS and Bar) is a great feature, since comparing the two readings can help you get a sense for how accurate your altitude is.
+This app from DS Software (only on Android) uses location, barometer, and geospatial survey data to help you get accurate elevation and altitude readings, plus it comes with an array of maps and a feature that allows you to record and graph your altitude trends.
+Being able to switch easily between elevation (the SRTM and USGS settings are both for elevation) and altitude (GPS and Bar) is a great feature, since comparing the two readings can help you get a sense for how accurate your altitude is.

-2. Altimeter GPS – Hike & Trek
+4. Altimeter GPS – Hike & Trek (iOS)

-3. Altimeter Ler
+5. Altimeter Ler (Android)